theopinard/mlflow-training/README.md

 pip install -r requirements.txt -r requirements-dev.txt
 ```

-You would also need to have java and pyenv installed to run the predict step
+You would also need to have java and pyenv installed to run the predict step in the second notebook.

-## Test your environement

-To make sure everything is running you can run the pipeline end to end.
+To make sure your environement was set up correctly you can finally run the pipeline end to end.

 ```bash
 python src/scripts/run_all.py local